marshallm94/galvanize_notes/my_notes.md

 General Notes:

-* For all intensive purposes, t-tests are more conservative than z-tests, therefore t-test > z-tests.
+* For all intensive purposes, t-tests are more conservative than z-tests, therefore t-tests > z-tests.

 Process: